antoineillien/amse/README.md

 # TP2

-The TP2 is a collection of exercises, related to transformations applicable on a image.
+The TP2 is a collection of exercises, related to transformations applicable on a image that will be useful for the Taquin.

+# Taquin

+The Taquin app is the final product of TP2.

 ## How to use TP1